GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This proposal introduces a new signer to `certificates.k8s.io/v1` that is capable of validating and signing certificate signing requests (CSRs) that are suitable for securing transport between two entities trusted by the cluster.
+This proposal introduces native provisioning of mTLS certificates for Kubernetes workloads that are suitable for securing transport between workloads in the cluster.
+Specifically, this document seeks to standardize:

-The `certificates.k8s.io/v1/CertificateSigningRequest` object introduced the concept of signers with the ability to have independent CAs handling certificates for each signer type, analogously to the ingress's `ingressClass`.
-This proposal adds a new signer `kubernetes.io/mlts` that will sign certificates scoped to pods or service accounts.
+A new certificate signer name (kubernetes.io/workload-certificate), and specified behavior for the types of CertificateSigningRequests that it is expected to auto-approve and sign.
+A new kubelet projected volume source (x509Credential) for exposing unique private keys, signed certificates, and trust anchor sets to pods at launch.
+An annotation (kubernetes.io/use-workload-certificates) that can be used to request injection of a projected x509Certificate volume.
+An opinionated, standard  format for certificates issued to workloads (SPIFFE x509 SVIDs with clear integration into standard kubernetes concepts).
+The concept of a "home" SPIFFE trust domain for each cluster, and integrated controllers to handle the injection, approval, and signing of certificates by this trust domain.
+A mechanism for kube-apiserver to authenticate clients using the issued certificates, and to map their SPIFFE identities in the cluster's home trust domain to standard Kubernetes usernames (system:serviceaccount:foo:bar).

 ## Motivation